Jan 222021

 • When the LDR receives no light, the voltage at the base pin of the transistor rises high enough to put the transistor into the saturation region, there is collector-emitter current and the relay is activated.

-As the level of illumination on the LDR gradually changes, a potentiometer is used to set the appropriate voltage level of activation of the relay.
+As the level of illumination on the LDR gradually changes, a potentiometer is used to set the appropriate voltage level for activation of the relay.

 LED D1 indicates that the circuit is in operation, and LED D3 lights when the light level decreases.
 The semiconductor diode D2 is used to protect the transistor when the relay is switched off.